Contact our corporate or local offices directly.

 Concord Pro provides native ECAD to MCAD collaboration where data flows seamlessly between domains.
 No more polling for updates and no more uncertainty.
 Data is pushed between domains as the design evolves, ensuring design coherence.

-The following MCAD platforms and versions are currently supported:
+The following MCAD platforms and versions are officially supported:

 Concord Pro facilitates the uni- or bi-directional synchronization of component data with your enterprise systems.
 A configuration file allows you to specify the direction of synchronization and therefore which parameters are mastered in which system.
 Component data synchronization between Concord Pro and the target enterprise system uses a built-in synchronization process which may be manually triggered or set as timed repeating event.